Children of man killed in ambulance crash seek justice - KRDO

 Police said Thomason was not restrained and died from his injuries after the ambulance went off the road and overturned in a ditch.

-Thomason’s children are represnted by Stephen Fowler and Andrew Echols with The Fowler Firm.
+Thomason’s children are represented by Stephen Fowler and Andrew Echols with The Fowler Firm.

 Echols said, “I think everyone is just asking how this could be permitted to happen and the answer to that question lies beyond the individual who’s currently facing criminal charges.”